Dream of the Red Chamber: More than a boring Chinese novel

 TL;DR Daiyu

-Daiyu is a genius orphan poet who knows the simulation is fake, knows she’s here to repay a karmic debt, knows attachment will destroy her, and still chooses to feel everything at maximum volume until her body literally dissolves from crying (puked blood and died during the wedding between Baoyu and Baochai).
+Daiyu is an orphan poet who knows the simulation is fake, knows she's here to repay a karmic debt, knows attachment will destroy her, and still chooses to stay sensitive to all material attachment until her body dissolves from crying (puked blood and died during the wedding between Baoyu and Baochai).

 That combination of cosmic awareness + human heartbreak + self‑destructive pride is why she is the perfect character to mirror the audience's own inner contradictions and self-sabotage.

-Why this novel with poetry is actually worth your time
+Why this novel is actually worth your time

-It combines the values of Confucianism (engage the material, honor ancestors, climb status), Buddhism (impermanence, debt of tears, final awakening), and Taoism (natural stone, garden as fleeting paradise, "everything returns to void").
+It combines the values of Confucianism (make money, honor ancestors, climb status), Buddhism (impermanence, debt of tears, final awakening), and Taoism (natural stone, garden as fleeting paradise, "everything returns to void").

-It doesn't lecture or preach like a Bible on how futile materialism is, but it shows the tension in 400+ living, breathing characters in the Qing dynasty pursuing the 3 contradicting values.
+It doesn't lecture or preach like a Bible on how futile materialism is, but it shows the tension in 400+ living, breathing characters in the Qing dynasty pursuing the 3 contradicting values and let you decide for yourself.

 Then, the monk says "I told you so" right at the end and it recontextualizes everything you have read and lived so far.